Captain Swagger: Cast

+Music

+The film featured a theme song entitled "You're Wonderful" by Paul Ash, Buddy Fields and Jack Gordon.
+Also featured on the soundtrack is the song entitled "Captain Swagger (All The Girls Adore You)" which was composed by Charles Weinberg and Irving Bibo.

 Production

 Principal photography on Captain Swagger began on June 4, 1928, with location shooting at Clover Airfield, Santa Monica.
 The aircraft from Wings (1927) were used in the production.
 These included the Airco DH.4, SPAD S.XIII and Fokker D.VII.
-The song:"Captain Swagger, All the Girls Adore You," was featured; words and music by Charles Weinberg and Irving Bibo.

 The film's sets were designed by the art director Edward C. Jewell.

 Reception

 Mordaunt Hall in his review in the December 24, 1928 issue of The New York Times, commented on the actors: " 'Captain Swagger' is not only exceptionally entertaining but is also well acted.
 There are many deft touches in various spots; none of the situations are overdone.
 Mr. La Rocque plays his part in amiable fashion, giving to it the right amount of humor.
 Miss Carol, of course, is very pretty and in the rôle of Sue Arnold is more than acceptable."
 More recent reviews, however, by film historians Stephen Pendo and Michael Paris considered the film "pap".